.

 1. Text Link

 Laboratories are big business.
-The global clinical laboratory service market is estimated to be worth about $200 billion and is predicted to reach approximately $290 billion by 2028.
-Later in this article, we will look at the key drivers of this growth and what they can tell us about the future of lab software.
+The global clinical laboratory service market is estimated to be worth about $200 billion and will reach approximately $290 billion by 2028.
+Later in this article, we will look at the key drivers of this growth and what they can tell us about the future of lab software, specifically pathology software.

-Taking it even a step further, we call our system an “Operating Platform” because it goes beyond the basic tenets of LIS or LIMS systems and serves as an end-to-end enterprise-grade software solution for all medical laboratories.
+Taking it even a step further, at LigoLab we call our lab information system an “Informatics Platform” because it goes beyond the basic tenets of pathology software and clinical laboratory management to serve as an end-to-end enterprise-grade software LIS lab solution for all medical laboratories.

-The LigoLab LIS & RCM Operating Platform includes modules for AP, CP, MDx, RCM, and Direct-to-Consumer, all on a silo-free integrated platform that supports every role, every department, and every case, enabling laboratories to differentiate themselves in the marketplace, scale their operations, and become more profitable.
+The LigoLab LIS & RCM Laboratory Informatics Platform includes modules for anatomic pathology (LIS pathology), clinical laboratory (LIS medical), molecular diagnostics (molecular LIS), laboratory revenue cycle management (lab RCM), and direct-to-consumer lab testing (TestDirectly and TestDirectly.com), all on a silo-free integrated platform that supports every role, department, and case, enabling laboratories to differentiate in the marketplace, scale their operations, and become more profitable.

-In this article, we will use lab software systems and laboratory management software to refer to all software used in a laboratory environment, and we will define commonly used systems below while also highlighting some of the many aspects that allow LigoLab to stand out amongst the competition.
+In this article, we will use laboratory software systems and laboratory workflow management software to refer to all software used in a laboratory environment, and we will define commonly used systems below while also highlighting some of the many aspects that allow LigoLab to be a pathology software stand out amongst the competition.

-Laboratory information systems are the most common software suites that one will usually see in a lab.
-Traditionally, an LIS brings all parts of a lab under one software umbrella and establishes and maintains one centralized database for all laboratory departments and processes.
-As such, it is responsible for a laboratory’s data collection, management, and reporting needs.
-This also allows it to manage lab process workflows.
+Laboratory information systems are the most common software suites utilized by medical labs.
+Traditionally, the laboratory information system (a.k.a. medical LIS) brings the entire lab under one software umbrella and establishes and maintains one centralized database for all laboratory departments and processes.
+The LIS system is responsible for data collection, laboratory workflow management, and result reporting.

-Because an LIS is usually the central repository of all data relating to patients and their samples, it needs to effectively operate within the guidelines of CAP (College of American Pathologists), CLIA, (Clinical Laboratory Improvement Amendments), HIPAA (Health Insurance Portability and Accountability Act), and other regulatory agencies to mitigate compliance concerns and avoid penalties.
+Because a medical laboratory information system is usually the central repository of all data relating to patients and their samples, it needs to effectively operate within the guidelines of CAP (College of American Pathologists), CLIA, (Clinical Laboratory Improvement Amendments), HIPAA (Health Insurance Portability and Accountability Act), and other regulatory agencies to mitigate compliance concerns and avoid penalties.

-Some of the processes managed by LIS software include:
+Some of the processes managed by medical LIS software include:

 • Collection of patient demographic data (age, gender, ethnicity, blood type, etc.)

-• Tracking of specimens and test results for individual patients, including pool testing capabilities
+• Tracking and handling of specimens and test results for individual patients

 • Order tracking